vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

  |    }
  | }

-4. Copy the three lines provided for the General tab and paste them above the closing brace:
+4. Copy the three lines provided for the General discussion category and paste them above the closing brace:

   | {
   |   "General": {